adessoliers/HousingProject/README.md

-# Cleaning Data with SQL queries
+# Nashville Housing Dataset Cleanup
 Using SQL to manipulate the data into proper a cleaner format.
 We will be standardizing data types, filling or removing missing values, and separating columns into something more functional.

 ## Technologies